 Similar to attempt and conspiracy, subjective intent is an element of aiding and abetting.
 If the prosecution cannot prove that you knew you were involved in the commission of a crime and that you intended to help facilitate the successful commission of the crime, then you are not guilty of the inchoate offense.

-Speak with a Criminal Defense Lawyer in Rock Hill, SC
+Schedule Free Consultation with Experienced Criminal Defense Lawyer in Rock Hill, SC

 Have you been charged with attempt, conspiracy, or aiding and abetting in South Carolina?
 To speak with Rock Hill, SC criminal defense lawyer Michael L. Brown in confidence, call 803-328-8822 or request a consultation online now.